 No Ayrshire records have been recorded to subspecies level.
-Earlier records for the species, now thought to be lost, also exist for hectads NS25, NS26, NS31, NS33 (both at Symington and near Irvine), NS42, NS44, NX08 and NX19.
+Earlier records for the species, now thought to be lost, also exist for hectads NS25, NS26, NS31, NS33 (at Symington), NS42, NS44, NX08 and NX19.

 Agrostemma githago L.

 Corncockle

 An annual weed of cereal and other arable crops, tolerant of various soil types, with its distribution largely mirroring that of the crops in which it grew.
 Introduced as a grain contaminant it has been present in Britain since the Iron Age.
 Although common until the 20th century, it has dramatically declined with improved seed cleaning.
 It is now extinct as an arable weed, but is a frequent component of wild-flower seed mixtures.